yjmhyhc/WebCrawler/README.md

 #### 1. Search for game characters

 I believe every boy loves video games, I am not an exception.
-Sometimes I try hard to get the new information of my beloved games (like Wuthering Wave, Monster Hunter), but most of the time I get garbage information.
+Sometimes I try hard to get the new information of my beloved games (like Street Fighter), but most of the time I get garbage information.
 This is because the information that I need may occur on different websites, and the time it occur is arbitrary, not to mention I have to spend a few minutes scrolling down a certain website to find out where it is.
 As a human, I cannot monitor certain websites 24-7, and the worst thing is, I myself may not know where the information is.
 I hope someone could do it for me and hand in the report, and that is where a web crawler comes in.

 #### 2. Learning to build a web crawler is beneficial